 07 of 10

 Sencha is Japan's most popular green tea.
 It has a flavor that many people describe as vegetal, seaweed-y or grassy.
-When made with boiling water or near-boiling water, it can be very astringent, bitter and harsh, but when prepared with water around 160 to 170 degrees Fahrenheit and infused for around 20 to 45 seconds, Sencha green tea tastes smoother, sweeter and more balanced.
+When made with boiling water or near-boiling water, it can be very astringent, bitter and harsh, but when prepared with water around 160 F to 170 F and infused for around 20 to 45 seconds, Sencha green tea tastes smoother, sweeter and more balanced.

-For the smoothest, most nuanced flavor, prepare Gyokuro with water that is well below boiling (around 150 to 160 degrees Fahrenheit), and use short infusion times (around 15 to 30 seconds).Continue to 9 of 10 below.
+For the smoothest, most nuanced flavor, prepare Gyokuro with water that is well below boiling (around 150 F to 160 F), and use short infusion times (around 15 to 30 seconds).Continue to 9 of 10 below.

 09 of 10